jensbackvall/STG/README.md

 <hr>

-Footnote: In it's current (beta) version, STG can only run in a standard browser window, but I will make it completely responsive, using Bootstrap, by autumn 2017.
+Footnote: In it's current (beta) version, STG can only run in a standard browser window, but I will make it completely responsive, probably using Bootstrap, by autumn 2017.